pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

      - 7-9: You deal damage, but are exposed to attack
      - 6-: GM makes a move

+   Note: I'd prefer to de-emphasize punching zombies, or somehow indicate that it is a very bad idea to try to punch a zombie.
+Either by adding fictional positioning where say at Melee Range the GM *has* to pull a very hard move on failure, or by generalizing the move to all the ways one can get out of the situation alive, not just ones that involve punching a zombie.

 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such *when there's a consequence of not knowing the answers*.